-- 4. The premises concerned are a grocery store which hold a premises licence authorising the sale of alcohol for consumption off the premises. - 5.
-The application for a review of the premises licence has been brought by Doncaster Trading Standards who are a Responsible Authority under the Licensing Act 2003. - 6.
-The application to review relates to 'the prevention of crime and disorder' licensing objective.
-The grounds include that illicit tobacco has been sold from the premises during two test purchase operations carried out by Trading Standards. - 7.
-A summary of the application is attached as Appendix B to this report.
+- 4. The premises concerned are a grocery store, licensed to sell alcohol for consumption off the premises. - 5.
+Mr Hashem Karim Ahmad has been the Premises Licence Holder since 9 July 2013 and Designated Premises Supervisor since 9 October 2013. - 6.
+The application for a review of the premises licence has been brought by Doncaster Trading Standards who are a Responsible Authority under the Licensing Act 2003. - 7.
+The application to review relates to 'the prevention of crime and disorder' and 'public safety' licensing objectives.
+The grounds are that illicit tobacco has

-- 8. The application for review states that Mr Hoshmand Aminishokri has been the Premises Licence Holder and Designated Premises Supervisor since May 2015.
-Records held by the Licensing Authority show that although the premises have held a licence since May 2015, Mr Aminishokri became the Premises Licence Holder and Designated Premises Supervisor on 2 March 2017. - 9.
-The application shows that the test purchases were carried out on 30 May 2017 and 1 December 2017. - 10.
+- been sold on three occasions where a test purchase has been carried out by Trading Standards. - 8.
+The sales took place on 13 October 2016, 11 May 2017 and 1 December 2017. - 9.
+A summary of the application is attached as Appendix B to this report. - 10.
 A location plan of the premises is attached at Appendix C. - 11.
 A copy of the application is attached at Appendix D. - 12.
 Under the Licensing Act 2003, statutory guidance issued under section 182 of the Act and the Licensing Authority's statement of Licensing Policy, any licensing application under the Act, for a review of a premises licence must be determined by the Licensing Sub-Committee having regard to the evidence before it. - 13.
 A representation in support of the review has been received from South Yorkshire Police.
 A copy of the representation is attached at Appendix E. - 14.
-The existing Premises Licence is reproduced at Appendix F. - 15.
+The premises licence, which shows the permitted licensable activities and conditions, is reproduced at Appendix F. - 15.
 The applicant has indicated that a copy of the application for review was sent to the Premises Licence Holder and Responsible Authorities.